SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ![alt text](/img/posts/Streamlit_Snip.png "Streamlit App Snip")

-# Conclusion/Growth
+# Conclusions

-think it is safe to conclude that rankings only make up a small part fantasy success.
-Even when using the most competitive method (z scores), there is still intransitivity among players, and then the draft order generates noise that rankings may not be able to overcome.
+There is empirical support for my SHAW transformations here, although they do not conclusively beat other ranking algorithms.
+I believe I've demonstrated the case that fantasy team percentages do not scale linearly, even if my SHAW transformation is only a heuristic.
+That said, there is plenty of opportunity to experiment further to optimize the weights that are applied to fantasy percentages.

+The criticism that Z-scores over-value outliers in skewed distributions turns out to be wrong.
+My standardized rankings beat all the other SHAW rankings most of the time, but WHY?
+It turns out that standardization, like my scarcity boost formula, rewards scarcity.
+When a distribution is highly skewed, that is likely because the statistical event is relatively scarce, or because elite producers in that category are scarce.
+In fact, eliteness produces skew, and thus scarcity.
+Victor Wembanyama pushes out the tail of the distribution because he IS a unique talent; the skew results from the fact that there is no one else out there with him.
+Wemby’s Z-score of 8 in Blocks, or Dyson Daniel’s Z-score of 6 in Steals not only reflect those player’s ability in relation to those categories, but *they reflect their scarcity in relation to other players* as well.

+To say that standardization assumes a normal distribution may be like saying wearing running shoes assumes that I am running (Yes I am, and no I'm not).
+The misconception comes from the statistical concept of the central limit theorem, which allows us to assign probabilities to independent events occurring because of the fact that *sample distributions* ARE normally distributed when numbers are large.
+Then, standard deviations have real probabilities attatched.
+But we know that NBA stats aren’t normal, and we are not trying to test whether or not Wemby’s 3.5 blocks per game comes from the same distribution as LeBron Jame’s 0.9 Blocks.
+We already know they do.
+I am however, interested in knowing how Wembanyama’s 3.5 blocks per game compares to Sabonis’ 14 rebounds, or Trae Young’s 10+ assists.
+Standardization simply gives us a like metric to compare categories that otherwise might have radically different ranges.
+The fact that it produces some astounding numbers at the tails in NBA stats is actually a benefit for comparing cumulative fantasy categories when the few players that can achieve those results can only be picked once.

+Regarding metric comparisons, while I believe that I am the first to offer any kind of systematic comparison, top *n* player comparisons might not be the best approach to evaluate ranking systems for several reasons.
+One reason is because there is inevitable overlap of players.
+For example, the top 40 *Z*-ranked players and the top 40 Min-Max ranked players, might differ by 10 players, but it could be that the top 100 of the same algorithms differ by the same players, who alternately find themselves in and out at various top-n-levels.
+In a 12-team fantasy league, 156 players will be drafted, which is actually more than the number of starting players in the NBA, so the top 156 by any ranking should either have tremendous overlap, and it is probably safe to say that replacement players at the bottom of these distributions have a marginal impact anyway.

+A second reason that my top *n* matchups might fail is that here I am using season, per-game averages to compare the players, whereas real fantasy matchups are won and lost in the week-to-week variations in category accumulations.
+I nod again to Zach Rosenof's *G*-Score method, which ...

 Even more confounding would be the actual position requirements in fantasy leagues, which my simulated matchups do not account for.
 Savvy fantasy managers know as well that building a team is equally art and science.
 Knowing that you only need 5 of 9 categories to win, for example, you can elect to ‘punt’ or exclude one or more categories from your ideal team build.
 Knowing which categories to punt depends on what players are available at what order during draft day.
 A ranking system that accounted for every punt scenario in real time during a player draft would be overwhelming to say the least.
 And finally, I have not addressed factor that all fantasy managers know to be the one the real difference maker basketball – injuries.
 This year, perennial MVP favorite Nikola Jokic missed 5 straight games during fantasy playoff weeks.
 If you had him on your team, you were likely in the playoffs, and then you likely lost because he was injured.

-### PERCENTAGES DO NOT SCALE LINEARLY

-### COMMENTS ON STANDARDIZATION and its CRITICS

-The criticism that Z-scores over-value outliers in skewed distributions turns out to be wrong.
-My standardized rankings beat all the other rankings, but WHY?
-It turns out that standardization, like my scarcity boost formula, rewards scarcity.
-When a distribution is highly skewed, that may be because the event is scarce, or because elite producers in that category are scarce.
-In fact, eliteness produces skew, and thus scarcity.
-Victor Wembanyama pushes out the tail of the distribution because he is a unique talent; the skew results from the fact that there is no one else out there with him.
-Wemby’s Z-score of 8 in Blocks, or Dyson Daniel’s Z-score of 6 in Steals not only reflect those player’s ability in relation to those categories, but they reflect their scarcity in relation to other players as well.

-To say that standardization assumes a normal distribution, may be like saying wearing running shoes assumes that I am running.
-The misconception comes from the statistical concept of the central limit theorem, which allows us to assign probabilities to independent events occurring because of the fact that sample distributions ARE normally distributed when numbers are large.
-Then, standard deviations have real probabilities attatched.
-But we know that NBA stats aren’t normal, and we are not trying to test whether or not Wemby’s 3.5 blocks per game comes from the same distribution as LeBron Jame’s [X] Blocks.
-We already know they do.
-I am however, interested in knowing how Wembanyama’s 3.5 blocks per game compares to Sabonis’ 14 rebounds, or Trae Young’s 10+ assists.
-Standardization simply gives us a like metric to compare categories that otherwise have radically different ranges.
-The fact that it produces some astounding numbers at the tails is actually a benefit for comparing cumulative fantasy categories when the few players that can achieve those results can only be picked once.